 - At birth, cubs weigh 10 to 12 ounces.

-- Lifespan: unknown in the wild; in captivity, 12 to 24 years.
+- Life expectancy: unknown in the wild; in zoos, 12 to 24 years.

 - Sun bears are the smallest member of the 8 bear species, at about 3.5 feet high when standing, or 2 feet at the shoulder.

 - Females: 50 to 150 pounds